riskframe/ai-rmm/framework/manage-1.3.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Manage 1.3
-## Manage 1.3: Responses to the AI risks deemed high priority, as identified by the map function, are developed, planned, and documented.
-Risk response options can include mitigating, transferring, avoiding, or accepting.
+> Responses to the AI risks deemed high priority, as identified by the map function, are developed, planned, and documented.
+Risk response options can include mitigating, transferring, avoiding, or accepting. [@playbook]

 ### Manage 1.3.1.
 Identify and Prioritize High-Priority Risks.